temptemp3/beard.sh/README.md

 # clipboy.sh

-Reads from clipboard and tries to guess what to do with contents
+Reads from clipboard and performs actions based on contents